matos-nelson/react-conway-game-of-life/README.md

 Conway Game of Life done in React js.
 See [here](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) for more details on Conway's Game of Life.

 ### Demo
-Click this [Node.js](https://nodejs.org/) to see the code in action.
+Click [demo](https://game-of-life-conway.herokuapp.com/) to see the code in action.

 ### Installation